tvkitchen/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: '\U0001F4A1 Feature request'
+name: "\U0001F4A1 Feature request"
-about: 'I have an idea for something new!'
+about: "I have an idea for something new!"
-title: ''
+title: ""
-labels: 'feature'
+labels: "feature"
-assignees: ''
+assignees: ""

 ---